cunarist/transle/README.md

 You shouldn't be editing any file without enough knowledge on how it works.

-These are the top-level files and folders that are freely allowed to edit during app development:
+These are the top-level files and folders that are allowed to edit during app development:

 - `native`: Rust crates.
 - `lib`: Dart modules for Flutter.